r-burg/Winch-signal/README.txt

 While I do not use Windows, I expect the corresponding Windows tool could be used without difficulty.
 Using the code as it is, you only need burn the hex file to the device.

+The files included here need their inconsistencies sorting out; the source is given a 'C' but 'manual-h.doc' says assembler (which it was originally), and there are inconsistencies as to the exact model of microcontroller used.
+Oops!